Riley-Py/UWaterloo-Work/MSE 261/Project Evaluation.md

 - Frequently used approaches in project evaluation
 - Assesses the relative size of cash flows compared to initial investment
 	- Example: A project generating $30 000 profit after one year might seem good, but this changes depending on if you invested $100 000 or $1 million
+- Net Present Value provides a more practical basis when comparing projects than IRR - IRR can have multiple solutions given different criteria and assumptions

 #mse261
 #topic_3